timharek/timharek.no/pages/about.md

 My name is Tim Hårek Andreassen.
 I am a developer, designer, hiker and dog-person from the west coast of Norway.
 I care about creating solutions that respects people, in terms of privacy, security and user experience.

 Currently, I am finishing the last semester of my bachelors degree in Computer Security at the University of Bergen.
-Where I've learned a lot of different practices in terms of development, security and privacy.
+I've learned a lot of different practices in terms of development, security and privacy.

-I spend my free time learning about new technologies, automating my everyday and mostly hiking with my dog, Ayla! 🐕
+I spend my free time learning about new technologies, automating my everyday and going hiking with my dog, Ayla! 🐕

 ## Contact
 - Email: [{{ site.email }}](mailto:{{ site.email }}) ([public key](/key))